GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

 This Genesys Cloud Developer Blueprint explains how to use Amazon Comprehend's Natural Language Processing (NLP) to classify inbound emails so they can be routed to a specific queue.

 This blueprint also demonstrates how to:
-* Use machine learning to train the Amazon Comprehend classifier
+* Use machine learning to train the Amazon Comprehend classifier.
-* Use AWS Lambda to build a microservice, which invokes the Amazon Comprehend classifier
+* Use AWS Lambda to build a microservice, which invokes the Amazon Comprehend classifier.
-* Use the Amazon API Gateway to expose a the Amazon Comprehend REST endpoint
+* Use the Amazon API Gateway to expose the Amazon Comprehend REST endpoint.
-* Use the CX as Code configuration tool to deploy all of the required Genesys Cloud objects, including the Architect inbound email flow
+* Use the CX as Code configuration tool to deploy all the required Genesys Cloud objects, including the Architect inbound email flow.

 ## Scenario
 A large financial services business has product offerings for 401Ks, IRAs, and 529 college savings accounts.
 It has three distinct contact center groups with agents who specialize in each of these financial service products.
-The business wants to improve how inbound emails are sorted and routed to agents in order to improve customer service.
+The business wants to improve how inbound emails are sorted and routed to agents to improve customer service.

 ## Solution
 Amazon Comprehend uses Natural Language Processing to analyze the contents of inbound emails and assign each email a classification.
 An Architect inbound email flow uses the classification to route each email to the appropriate queue.
-If an email cannot be classified, then Architect routes it to a general support queue.
+If an email can't be classified, then Architect routes it to a general support queue.

 The following illustration highlights these steps in the workflow:

 1. A customer sends an email to your call center.
 2. The Architect inbound email flow uses a Genesys Cloud data action to invoke a REST-based service that sends the email body and subject to the REST service for classification. ***QUESTION: Is this a data action or a data action integration***?
 3. The Amazon API Gateway, an AWS service, exposes the REST service.
 The gateway forwards the request to an AWS Lambda to process the classification request.
 Lambda invokes the Amazon Comprehend classifier endpoint to classify the contents of the email body in real time.
 If the Lambda is able to classify the email at a 75 percent confidence or better level, it returns one of these three categories back to the email flow: 401K, IRA, or 529.
-If the classifier cannot reach this level of confidence, then it returns an empty string
+If the classifier can't reach this level of confidence, then it returns an empty string
 4. The Architect flow receives the classification, looks up the corresponding queue name, and then routes the email to the targeted queue.
 If the flow receives an empty string, it routes the email to a general support queue.
 5. After an agent receives the email, they respond to the customer directly from Genesys Cloud.